Zara Larsson Announces New Single ‘Love Me Land’ In Multicolored Versace Jumpsuit

-Swedish beauty Zara Larsson took to Instagram to announce that she has a new single being released next month.
+Swedish stunner Zara Larsson took to Instagram to announce that she has a new single being released next month.
 The “Don’t Worry Bout Me” songstress shared an eye-catching new photo of herself along with the news that didn’t disappoint fans.

 Larsson brightened up fans’ timelines in a multicolored jumpsuit that was flared at the bottom.
 The short-sleeved garment showed off her arms and appeared to be relatively tight-fitted.
 The blond beauty styled her shoulder-length wavy hair down with a middle part.
 Larsson kept her nails short and seemingly applied a full face of makeup that included a coat of lipstick, mascara, eyeliner, and shimmery silver eyeshadow.
 She opted for small gold earrings and no other visible accessories.